Advertiser Disclosure

 Robo-advisors simplify the investment process using low-cost ETFs.
-Important parts of the investment puzzle-like diversification, rebalancing, and dividend re-investing, are all automated so that everyday investors do not need to get their hands dirty.
+Important parts of the investment puzzle, like diversification, rebalancing, and dividend re-investing, are all automated so that everyday investors do not need to get their hands dirty.

-And these conveniences (including free financial planning and investing advice) are made available at a low fee, which could mean significantly improved portfolio returns over time.
+These conveniences (including free financial planning and investing advice) are made available at a low fee, which could mean significantly improved portfolio returns over time.

 Investment fees cut into the real gains you realize in your account at the end of each year.
 Given the reality that active fund management, more often than not, underperforms passively managed index funds that track the market, it makes sense to limit the fees you pay and to keep things simple.